 Steve scoffed and flipped through the next one, and then the next and then a next.
 In every picture Wally had been completely unidentifiable, blocked by a homeless man standing around doing nothing, a security guard standing around doing nothing, some post, some lens flare, some shadow.
 And in every one there stood Steve modelling varying shades of guilt.
 How, he thought.
 How is this possible?

 And then it hit him.

-Stephen Wiltshire, a twenty-two year old autistic savant, took a helicopter ride over London and when he returned home was able to draw an exact replica of the landscape down to every street, ever car, every mailbox.
-With the capacity to retain that amount of information at a glance then could it not be possible for Wally to have taken one look at the computer labs and have known exactly where each camera was, where they were pointing, and where he would have to sit to not be seen.
-It made sense now why sometimes he would see Wally walk around aimlessly before settling at a computer.
+Stephen Wiltshire, a twenty-two-year-old autistic savant, took a helicopter ride over London and when he returned home was able to draw an exact replica of the landscape down to every street, every car, every mailbox.
+With the capacity to retain that amount of information at a glance, then could it not be possible for Wally to have taken one look at the computer labs and have known exactly where each camera was, where they were pointing, and where he would have to sit to not be seen.
+It made sense now why sometimes he would walk around aimlessly before settling at a computer.
 Wally had outsmarted him.
-He had been dooped…by a retard.
+He had been duped…by a retard.

 “I can eat cake in my room,” said Wally.

 Mrs. Henderson smiled.
 “I suppose that would be fine, dear.
 Bring your plate back when you’re done.
 Okay, sweetie?”

 “I’ll bring my plate back when I’m done.
 I’ll bring my plate back,” said the boy, shuffling off to his room.